-The basic principles of the COE system are simplicity, accountability, financial and management control.
-This is accomplished by reducing the administrative burden on troop/police contributors, the Secretariat and peacekeeping missions; standardizing reimbursement rates on an equitable basis, and applying common standards to the equipment and services provided.
-Accountability and control are ensured in the system through a prior agreement between the United Nations and the troop contributor for the leasing of equipment and the provision of services to personnel, a memorandum of understanding (MOU).
+The basic principles of the COE system are simplicity, accountability, and financial and management control.
+Adhering to these principles requires reducing the administrative burden on troop/police contributors, the Secretariat, and peacekeeping missions; standardizing reimbursement rates on an equitable basis; and applying common standards to the provided equipment and services.
+Accountability and control are ensured by the system relying on an agreement (the Memorandum of Understanding) between the United Nations and the troop/police contributor.

-The forthcoming meeting of the COE Working Group is scheduled to take place in New York during the period 20 to 31 January 2020.
-As decided by the General Assembly in its resolution 71/296, an organizational pre-session shoud be convened before the regular session of the Working Group.
-The pre-session meeting will be held in New York on 21 November 2019.
-The purpose of the organizational, pre-session meeting is to elect the Bureau of the Working Group and endorse the agenda of the 2020 Session.
+The 2020 meeting of the COE Working Group convened in New York from 20 to 31 January 2020.
+As decided by the General Assembly in its resolution 71/296, an organizational pre-session was held in New York on 21 November 2019.
+The organizational pre-session meeting elected the Bureau of the 2020 COE Working Group and agreed the agenda of the 2020 session.

 The 2020 COE Working Group agreed on 48 recommendations.
 This is the highest number of recommendations ever agreed in a Working Group since the inception of the system in 1996 and almost double the number of recommendations agreed in the 2017 COE Working Group.
 The recommendations of the Working Group are contained in its report A/74/689.
 The General Assembly in its resolution 74/279 of 30 June 2020 endorsed the recommendations of the 2020 COE Working Group.